boku-inc/boku-http-auth/AUTHENTICATION.md

 Note that in addition to using this HTTP message signing scheme, it's also strongly recommended (and usually required) that the HTTP connection itself is over a TLS secured channel.

+# Auth signing examples / tools
+To simplify your integration, we have made several examples available, as well as tools to test your authentication implementation.
+These examples and tools may be downloaded from the [Boku GitHub account](https://github.com/boku-inc/boku-http-auth).

 # Protocol Exchange / Format

 ## Request / Response Flow